 The following letter was mailed to Daniel Brodsky, Chairman of the Met Museum’s board of trustees, on September 3rd.
 (I insert relevant links here.)
 In lieu of a response from him, I received a platitudinous letter from Jessica Hirschey, the museum’s Deputy Chief Membership Officer, dated September 17.
 That letter is appended below, along with my response to it.
 Readers who share my views should write to both Brodsky and Hirschey.
-September 29 update: Also appended is the vacuously anodyne letter I subsequently received from Daniel H. Weiss, the Met’s president and CEO.
+Update: Also appended is the vacuously anodyne letter I subsequently received from Daniel H. Weiss, the Met’s president and CEO.

 I am writing to you in your capacity as chairman of the Metropolitan Museum of Art’s Board of Trustees.
 In that role, you have the future of one of the world’s great cultural institutions in your hands.